carlisia/website/content/life/Life.md

 ## 🌅 Everyday beauty

 I am Brazilian born and raised, and have been in the US for decades now.
-To me it is such a privilege to continue to enjoy this multi-cultural experience.
+To me it is such a privilege to continue to enjoy this multi-cultural experience that is my life.

 For now, I enjoy the blessings of living [in San Diego-CA](https://en.wikipedia.org/wiki/San_Diego), a city that is always sunny and warm most of the time, and in a place with easy beach access and surrounded by all kinds of nature.